pariay/Selective-Summary/README.md

 **Use it for your dataset**

+*Requirements
 If you would like to use the code for your preferred dataset, please install MatConvNet toolbox (link: http://www.vlfeat.org/matconvnet/).

 Then you can make changes on 'Vid_Selective_Summary.m' (follow the comments), setting the path to your data and the MatConvNet directory.